jawordpressorg/core-handbook/core/about/release-cycle/wordpress-release-team-and-focus-leads.md

 *   Review incoming tickets to the [Gutenberg GitHub repo](https://github.com/WordPress/gutenberg/issues) to ensure items are labeled appropriately for further review, including adding anything necessary to the appropriate release specific project board.
 *   Communicate with the Core Editor Tech leads to help gauge where more resources/attention is needed.
 *   Help prioritize any key issues throughout the release cycle to ensure time sensitive and urgent problems are resolved promptly.

+This work is done in collaboration and coordination with the Core Tech leads so please refer to [Block Editor Release Process for Major Releases](https://make.wordpress.org/core/handbook/about/release-cycle/block-editor-release-process-for-major-releases/) for a more detailed and practical look.

 ### Editor Design Lead